See also: Activities with Spurs | Advice for parents, children and young people | Health advice

 Connecting with the Castle: Online Gallery

-Whilst we are all at home we have been busy thinking of ways to connect with our visitors.
-One of the ways you can connect with Bruce Castle is through our new online gallery.
+Whilst we were working remotely from home, we have thought of other ways to connect with our visitors.
+You can connect with Bruce Castle through our new online gallery.
 The gallery is a space for people, young and old, to take inspiration from our collections, share their mementoes and exhibit some of their own artistic responses to Bruce Castle and other local themes.